How can you best use your diabetes data when searching for something is worse than looking for a needle in a haystack?

 Search & filter

 mySugr Logbook’s search helps you find important therapy data in a split second.
 There are various search filters to help you find what you need with just a few taps.
-You can search for the following filters:- Text (free form content)

 - Current location